Getting to Know You: 7 Creative Ways to Introduce Yourself to Your New Class

 5: Figure Me Out

 Use this suggestion to help students review math facts while they get to know you!
 Create a board with information about you—suggestions include your age, your birthday, the number of people in your household, and so on.
 Write the topic and answer on the board.
 Then, create a simple math problem for students to solve to determine the answer.
 For example, if your age is 28, write “My Age” and 28 on the board.
 Cover the number 28 with a sticky note and a math equation equal to 28 such as 7 x 4.
-Challenge students to solve the problems and peek under the sticky note to check their answer.
+Challenge students to solve the problems and peek under the sticky note to check their answers.

 6: Send a Postcard